 Please review hand out for detailed information.

-Schedule II: Store in a safe or in a substantially constructed steel cabinet equivalent with a double lock system. (e.g. Narcotics cabinets or a locked steel lockbox with a lockable desk drawer if cabinet.)
+Schedule II: Store in a safe or in a substantially constructed steel cabinet equivalent with a double lock system. (e.g. Narcotics cabinets or a steel lockbox within a lockable desk drawer or cabinet.)

 Schedule III - V: Store in a locked drawer or cabinet that is inaccessible from above or below.